yanxinc/collab-rai-tool/README.md

 ![app home page](example.png)

 Go to http://feature.isri.cmu.edu:8502/logs in your browser to view the log messages.
 Note that the logs are displayed in reverse line order.

 To change the logging level, navigate to the `collab-rai-tool/app/backend/pipeline.py` file and change the level in `logging.basicConfig`.
 Options include `NOTSET`, `DEBUG`, `INFO`, `WARN`, `ERROR`, and `CRITICAL`.
 Then, rebuild the app.

+### Sample Context - Movie Recommendation System

+I am building a system that provides movie recommendations to users based on their watching history and ratings data.
+The system can receive recommendation requests and needs to reply with a list of recommended movies.
+The purpose of this system is to suggest movies to users to allow for better user experience.
+The users (movie watchers) would be able to receive more personalized recommendations.
+The AI / ML model uses collaborative filtering algorithms to accumulate and learn from users' past evaluations of movies to approximate ratings of unrated movies and then give recommendations based on these estimates.
+An user story is As a movie watcher, I want to request for personalized recommendations based on my interest and previous watch history, so that I can discover new films that match my preferences and enhance my viewing experience.

+Sample stakeholder list: ['Movie Watchers', 'Movie Producers and Distributors', 'Advertisers', 'Streaming Services']